Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

 You will learn how to use the rumprun toolchain to build a unikernel which hosts your very own static site served by Nginx.

-This page is focused on giving application and web developers the steps and knowledge to get running with a basic Rump Unikernel.
-This assumes you are are on a GNU/Linux or BSD system and familiar with command line basics.
+This page is focused on giving application and web developers the steps and knowledge to get running with a basic Rump Kernel based unikernel.
+This tutorial assumes you are are on a GNU/Linux or BSD system and familiar with command line basics.

 # What is a Rump Kernel?

-A Rump Kernel lets you pick and choose drivers from the anykernel that you would find on operating system, but lets you run them without an operating system.
-Your application (perhaps a PHP application or Nginx server) is connected to the rumpkernel's drivers and results in a Unikernel.
-This lets you boot the unikernel on a cloud hypervisor or directly on real hardware, which means your unmodified application could start in a fraction of the time and removes a large set of security concerns unrelated to your application.
+A Rump Kernel lets you pick and choose drivers from the anykernel that you find on operating system, but lets you run them without an operating system.
+Your application (perhaps a PHP application or Nginx server) is connected to the Rump Kernel's drivers and results in a unikernel.
+You can boot the unikernel on a cloud hypervisor or directly on real hardware, which means your unmodified application runs in isolation, uses a fraction of the resources and bootstrap time of a full operating system, and removes a large set of security concerns unrelated to your application.

 # What we will be doing